-2. Grant Applications: From this pool of Qualified NPOs, student participants will invite agencies to complete a Grant Application, and new for '16-'17, we officially invite you to complete our Grant Application prior to being invited by a school.
+2. Grant Applications: From this pool of Qualified NPOs, student participants will invite agencies to complete a Grant Application.
+Weinvite you to complete our Grant Application at any time during the school year.
+The sooner the better!
 Simply visit www.magnifiedgiving.org/grantapplication to apply.
 The application will request more detailed information about your organization, including financial information and specifics about how you would use the grant money.
-Your application will be stored in our Grant Application Database for all participating schools to see.
+Your application will be stored in our Grant Application database for all participating schools to see.

 3. Multiple Requests: Multiple schools may be interested in learning more about your organization.
 This is great!
-However once you complete complete a Grant Application form, you will not need to do it again this year.
-The teachers and students will have access to it in our Grant Application database.
-If this happens, please contact Program Director Todd Forman (email@example.com) who will connect with the teacher at that school.
+However once you complete complete a Grant Application form, you will not need to do it again since the teachers and students will have access to it in our Grant Application database.
+Please contact Program Director Todd Forman (email@example.com) if you have any questions.

 4. Modest Grants: Student groups are given $1000 to grant to non-profits, along with the opportunity to do fundraising for an additional $250 matching.
 This is not a lot of money for the work you may be asked to do and you may not have an interest in such a small grant.
 Please remember that this is an educational program and that there is more to our program than receiving a financial grant.